-Our program partners with four mid-Penninsula pediatric clinics (Gardner/Packard, Fair Oaks County Clinic, Mayview Community Clinic, and Ravenswood Family Health Center) to address issues of early education.
-We strive to increase low-income children's access to books, enriching clinical environments, and school readiness interventions.
+The Child Health Equity Team partners with four mid-Penninsula pediatric clinics (Gardner/Packard, Fair Oaks County Clinic, Mayview Community Clinic, and Ravenswood Family Health Center) to address issues within early education.
+We strive to increase low-income children's access to books, enrich clinical environments with educational support tools, and supplement school readiness interventions.

 Encouraging reading for all families who visit our clinics

 The Little Libraries program is an undergraduate Cardinal Commitment through the Haas Center of Public Service at Stanford University.

 Little Libraries was founded with the goal of promoting reading to all patients who visited our clinics.
 Through our extensive library collection, children can read a book while they wait and take a book home for free.
 Volunteers also join our Little Libraries for a fun weekly Story Time session in the waiting room.

 The Story Times Program recruits volunteers from the undergraduate community at Stanford.
 Using the "Little Libraries" collection at two clinic sites, volunteers host Story Time readings to patients while they wait for their visit, demonstrate early reading strategies, and promote the importance of early literacy.
 Pre-COVID, our volunteers complete 20 Story Times circles a quarter!